oersoy1/cc_news/README.md

 1. Insall AWS CLI on the machine if it does not exist
 2. Create an environment using the environment.yml file provided
+3. Install pyspark and Java Runtime in case missing

 Here are highlights of each Notebook: